vlazzarini/vanilla/10.Tonnetz/README.md

 soundfonts), which we can provide to the local filesystem using the same method introduced in earlier examples.

-Since we are using MIDI, we need to pass in the option to use MIDI input,
+Since we are planning to use MIDI, we need to pass in the option to turn on MIDI input,

 ```